 Healthy, glowing skin is the foundation of the no makeup makeup look.
 With the focus on your skin, heavy makeup is not necessary.
 You don’t want any bold makeup on your eyes – glittery eyeshadow, loads of mascara and winged eyeliner are a definite no-no.

 Going for natural-looking eyelash extensions may be the answer.
 Natural eyelash extensions mimic the natural length pattern of your lashes and give a subtle, light look with a hint of roundness.
 The length distribution and overall shape of eyelash extensions can have a huge impact on your overall look.
-You can check different lash extension styles and buy the best on popular sites like Lilac St, Eyelure, Lankiz, Trish McEvoy, etc. You can even make a lash post to share your new look.
+You can check different lash extension styles and buy the best on popular sites like Lilac St, Eyelure, Lankiz, Trish McEvoy, etc.

 Prepare your skin